 Meeting Date: September 30, 2014

 Company: Minnesota Pipe Line Company, LLC

 Docket No. PL-5/CN-14-320

 In the matter of the Application of Minnesota Pipe Line Company, LLC for a Certificate of Need for the Minnesota Pipe Line Reliability Project to Increase Pumping Capacity on Line 4 Crude Oil Pipeline in Hubbard, Wadena, Morrison, Meeker, McLeod and Scott Counties Minnesota.

 Issue(s): Should the Commission accept the application as complete?
 Should the Commission direct the use of the informal review process or refer the matter to the Office of Administrative Hearings for a contested case proceeding?
+What formal environmental review process, if any, would be appropriate for the certificate of need proceeding in this matter?

 Staff: Cezar Panait(651) 201-2207

-Minnesota Pipel Department Of Minnesota Pipe ments s 7853.0010 to 7853.0800 line Company's Initial Filing
+Relevant Documents Minnesota Rules 7853.0010 to 7853.0800 Minnesota Pipeline Company's Initial Filing